FerretDB/FerretDB/website/blog/2023-11-09-how-to-package-and-deploy-ferretdb-with-acorn.md

 In the Acornfile, we have declared a `postgres` service that will serve as the PostgreSQL backend for our FerretDB database.
 The Acorn `postgres` runs a single `postgres` container backed by a persistent volume and `admin` credentials.
-The service is not considered hughly available and can be easily replaced with other service interfaces like AWS RDS for PostgreSQL for production environments.
+The service is not considered highly available and can be easily replaced with other service interfaces like AWS RDS for PostgreSQL for production environments.

 The `admin` credentials for `postgres` include: